 Head to your pantry and fridge, open it up and you'll find the majority of ingredients for this recipe in there.
 Lemon and blueberries are the two fresh ingredients that you might have to pop out for but it's totally worth it!
 Where I can, I provide substitutions too.

-- Lemon - Both lemon zest (and lots of it) and lemon juice is added to the sponge to max out on that citrus flavour.
-When we go through the process of making these bundt cakes, I share with you my top tip in getting the most out of your zest.
+- Lemon - Both lemon zest (and lots of it) and lemon juice are added to the sponge to max out on that citrus flavour.
+When we go through the process of making these bundt cakes, I share with you my top tip for getting the most out of your zest.

-- Blueberries - Fresh and juicy blueberries bursting with flavour when baked.
+- Blueberries - Fresh and juicy blueberries burst with flavour when baked.
 If you don't have fresh, then frozen blueberries will work just as well.
-Also raspberries will work great too!
+Also, raspberries will work great too!

 - Butter - Unsalted is specified as fine salt is also added to the batter.
 If you prefer salted butter then omit this additional salt.